zuriniw/learn-cmis/P0-setup/python_setup/README.md

 conda config --add channels https://conda.anaconda.org/gurobi
 ```

-In conda environment run:
+Still in conda environment run:
 ```
 conda install gurobi
 ```

-Run `04-gurobi-test.py` in IDE to make sure this was successful.
-Output should be somethingt like `“Restricted license - for non-production use only - expires yyy”`
+Run `02-gurobi-test.py` in IDE to make sure this was successful.
+Output should be something like `“Restricted license - for non-production use only - expires yyy.
+Gurobi environment started”`

 ## Useful hints